RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 loadbalancer1              : ok=8    changed=3    unreachable=0    failed=0
 ```

-Now test, that you can access the application on both application servers.
+:boom: Now test, that you can access the application on both application servers.
 For this we'll use a simple http client, called _curl_, in your terminal write:

 ```
 curl -w '\n' http://IP-address-of-loadbalancer1/